Newton-Bundi/My-bible-Web-App/README.md

     - a JSON file that can be used to store the submitted comments and passages from users
     - a license file containing detailed information on copyright and licensing for this project
     - this READme file

+With these folders and files intact, the successful launch of the web application only involves opening the link provided in the next section (Link to live site).
+Additionally, you can fork the project to your own GitHub account, clone it to your local repository and open the HTML file through the bash command 'open index.html'

 **link to live site on GitHub Pages**